dfelinto/blender-manual/manual/editors/drivers_editor.rst

    Each point on the driver curve has a handle that helps determine the relationship between the two values.
    They can be selected and modified to change the shape of the curve.

-   See :ref:`editors-graph-fcurves-settings-handles` for more information.
+   See :ref:`F-Curve Handles <editors-graph-fcurves-settings-handles>` for more information.

 .. figure:: /images/editors_graph-editor_introduction_f-curve-example.png